Cooking On The Ranch

 • Preheat oven to 400 degrees

 • Bake until the shredded cheese melts and edges of tortillas are just starting to brown, about 8 minutes.
-Serve immediately.
+Let pizzas sit for about two minutes, cut into wedges and serve.
+I like to use my chef's knife to cut the pizzas.

 Notes